ashika-hussain/movie-review-frontend/README.md

 + Upcoming Movies List: Showcased upcoming movies with release dates.

 + Trending Movies App: Highlighted trending movies based on popularity or other criteria.

-+  Cast List of Movies : Highlighted a cast list of movies
++  Cast List of Movies: Highlighted a cast list of movies

-+  Click on Cast list to View Details of an actor
++  Click on the Cast list to View Details of an actor

 + Movie Review Add Form: Enabled users to submit reviews for movies.